-- A. Exterior walls of buildings or structures shall be constructed with one of the following methods extending from the top of the foundation to the underside of the roof sheathing: - 1.
-Noncombustible materials approved for a minimum of one-hour fire-resistance-rated construction on the exterior side. - 2.
-Approved noncombustible materials. - 3.
-Heavy timber or log wall construction. - 4.
-Fire-retardant-treated wood labeled for exterior use on the exterior side. - 5.
+- 1. Exterior walls of buildings or structures shall be constructed with one of the following methods extending from the top of the foundation to the underside of the roof sheathing: - a.
+Noncombustible materials approved for a minimum of one-hour fire-resistance-rated construction on the exterior side. - b.
+Approved noncombustible materials. - c.
+Heavy timber or log wall construction. - d.
+Fire-retardant-treated wood labeled for exterior use on the exterior side. - e.
 Ignition-resistant materials on the exterior side.